lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-02-python-booster-pack-2.md

   print("An odd number does not exist in the array.")
   ```

 We have elegantly avoided the flag and our code looks a lot cleaner.
-Another thing to point out to during those code reviews.
+Another block of code to point out to during those code reviews.
 ### Manage your contexts

 There will exist situations in your coding journey, where you'll need to implement some kind of functionality that executes before and after your logic.